Better Gut Health,

 IBS Treatment Gaps

 Gut supplements only reduce pathogens that trigger IBS symptoms, but they do not reduce our hypersensitivity to those symptoms.
 Capsaicin (from chili peppers) are clinically proven to reduce gut sensitivity to help manage IBS symptoms.
-Redbloom is designed to help you unlock capsaicin's clinical efficacy by preventing the short-term autoimmune response.
+Redbloom is designed to help you unlock capsaicin's clinical efficacy by preventing the short-term flare-ups.

 Shop Now